johndjameson/johndjameson.com/source/blog/typographic-units-in-css.md

 Takeaways
 ---------

 I'll admit that `ex` and `ch` units are more than a little weird.
-They're unlike any other units CSS have to offer.
+They're unlike any other units CSS has to offer.
 Weirdness aside, these typographic units offer front-end developers a lot of opportunities for exploring web typography.
 With any luck, I hope that `ex` and `ch` wont be the only two of their kind and that additional typographic units are soon to follow.

 [csstricks-45-75]: https://css-tricks.com/bookmarklet-colorize-text-45-75-characters-line-length-testing/
 [meyer-defining-ch]: http://meyerweb.com/eric/thoughts/2012/05/15/defining-ch/